-The women of the Padaung tribe, a Shan term meaning "long necks", can be found in Burma, in the Loikaw region (Kayah State), or in Northern Thailand in the Mae Hong Son region, very close to the Burmese border where this minority fled in 1988.
+The women of the Padaung tribe, a Shan term meaning "long necks", can be found in Burma, in the Loikaw region (Kayah State), or in Northern Thailand in the Mae Hong Son region, very close to the Burmese border, where this minority fled in 1988.
 [1].
-But who are these long-necked Venuses that only a few explorers and adventurers were able to meet during the 20th century and have been parked in five villages and reduced to the status of a tourist attraction.
+But who are these long-necked Venuses that only a few explorers and adventurers were able to meet during the 20th century, and who have now been parked in five villages and reduced to the status of a tourist attraction?

 Fair attractions

 But why this strange practice that is supposed to stretch the neck?
 The origin of this ancient tradition remains unknown, and many legends have circulated about it.
-One of them, recounted by Golish, tells of how women used to wear gold rings to protect themselves from tiger bites when working in the forest, as revealed to him by a tribal chief.
-This protection then became an ornament synonymous with wealth and an attribute of feminine beauty for the Kayan, even if today brass has replaced gold.
-Jérôme Kotry, a specialist in Burma and South-East Asia, argues that "the origin of such a practice undoubtedly lies in the desire to protect Kayan women from abduction and rape by the dominant peoples of the plains and plateaus.
+One of them, recounted by Golish, tells how women used to wear gold rings to protect themselves from tiger bites when working in the forest, as a tribal chief had told her.
+This protection then became an ornament synonymous with wealth and an attribute of feminine beauty for the Kayan; even if, today, brass has replaced gold.
+Jérôme Kotry, a specialist in Burma and South-East Asia, argues that "the origin of such a practice undoubtedly lies in the desire to protect Kayan women from abduction and rape by the dominant peoples of the plains and plateaux.
 Wearing these spirals made the women less attractive".
-However, although this tradition is declining, some women, and not just the older ones, continue to wear it and cannot imagine feminine beauty without a long, beautiful neck.
-There was even a time when it was impossible to find a husband without this metal ornament, as its height symbolised the wife's dowry.
-For this reason, women endured the discomfort and injury that this heavy necklace could cause.
+However, while this tradition is declining, some women, and not just the older ones, continue to wear it and cannot imagine feminine beauty without a long, beautiful neck.
+There was even a time when it was impossible to find a husband without this metallic ornament, as its height symbolised the wife's dowry.
+That's why women endured the discomfort and injuries that this heavy necklace could cause.

 Up to 10 kg of metal

 Traditionally, little girls receive their first necklace, a spiral of around four or five rows, at around the age of five.
-Before this, their necks are massaged with ointments and stretched in a ceremony that usually takes place on a full moon day.
+Prior to this, their necks are massaged at length with ointments and stretched during a ceremony that usually takes place on a full moon day.
 The shaman first consults the omens by examining chicken bones to determine an auspicious day.
-It is an elderly woman, a "witch or medicine woman", says Golnish, who installs the first spiral.
+The first spiral is installed by an elderly woman, a "witch or medicine woman", explains Golnish.
 During the ceremony, the girls also receive silver bracelets and a spiral of several turns installed under each knee.
 The rings are made from coiled brass wire, about 1.5 cm in diameter.
 Depending on the girl's growth, the neck spiral is removed every two to three years and replaced by a longer specimen.
 Around the age of 15, a shoulder spiral with four to six turns is added to reinforce the illusion of length.
 At the time of marriage, her total height can reach 20 to 25 cm and a weight of 10 kg.
-Every morning, the women have to wash it carefully and polish it to remove the verdigris caused by sweat and damp.
+Every morning, the women have to wash it carefully and polish it to remove the verdigris caused by sweat and humidity.
 These singular ornaments are heavy to wear and very restrictive in everyday life: the women can only drink through a straw, they cannot bend their heads, they need help with their grooming, they sleep with their necklaces on and cover their necks with leaves to prevent chafing and sores.
-While these adornments were once the pride of the Padaung women, they are now their prison, and some young girls are taking off their necklaces to protest against their captivity in Thailand.
+While these ornaments were once the pride of the Padaung women, they are now their prison, and some young girls are taking off their necklaces to protest against their captivity in Thailand.
 Contrary to what has been said many times, removing their necklaces is in no way fatal.

 The Ndebele: Africa's last women-giraffes

-The Ndebele are a group of warrior tribes, related to South Africa's two major ethnic groups, the Zulu and the Xhosa (Nelson Mandela was descended from a royal Xhosa family).
+The Ndebele are a group of warrior tribes, related to South Africa's two major ethnic groups, the Zulu and the Xhosa (Nelson Mandela descended from a royal Xhosa family).
 They forged a strong identity by resisting the Boers.
-Dispossessed of their land and reduced to semi-slavery on the victors' ranches in 1887 after nine months of war, 80% left to settle in what is now Zimbabwe.
-The remaining 250,000 were deported to the Transvaal Bantustans and subjected to apartheid.
+Stripped of their land and reduced to semi-slavery on the victors' farms in 1887 after nine months of war, 80 % left to settle in what is now Zimbabwe.
+The remaining 250,000 were deported to the Bantustans of the Transvaal and subjected to apartheid.
 Their art, which is expressed through mural painting and dress weaving, the preserve of the women, has brought to light the incredible architectural and decorative wealth of a people who have kept their artistic tradition alive.
 Women dress in different ornaments depending on their age and status.
-After puberty and initiation, they cover themselves with a rigid apron mounted on a goatskin and a loincloth from which rows of pearls hang.
+After puberty and initiation, they cover themselves with a rigid apron mounted on a goatskin and a loincloth from which strings of pearls hang.

 The Karen are Burma's largest ethnic minority.
-Their fighters, trained by the British colonial army before the country gained independence in 1947, took up arms to force the newly independent Burmese regime to grant them broad autonomy in the states where they were in the majority.
-It was the main rebellion to have risen up in the 1950 against the military power in Rangoon, which was seeking to subjugate these tribes, which then represented almost half the country's population.
+Their fighters, trained by the British colonial army before the country's independence in 1947, took up arms to force the newly independent Burmese regime to grant them broad autonomy in the states where they were in the majority.
+It was the main rebellion to have risen up in the 1950s against the military power in Rangoon, which was seeking to subjugate these tribes, which then represented almost half the country's population.

 Neck X-rays : Diagnosis by Dr Pierre Nahum

-Contrary to popular belief, necklaces do not lengthen the vertebrae of the neck, but they do put pressure on the ribs, giving the illusion of an elongated neck.
-According to Dr Pierre Nahum, a radiologist in Clichy (France): "There is no significant impairment of cervical statics or morphological changes.
-The spirals lower the lower cervical soft tissue and pull the upper cervical tissue upwards.
+Contrary to popular belief, neck braces do not lengthen the vertebrae of the neck, but they do put pressure on the ribs, giving the illusion of an elongated neck.
+According to Dr Pierre Nahum, a radiologist in Clichy: "There is no significant impairment of cervical statics or morphological changes.
+The spirals lower the lower cervical soft tissues and pull the upper cervical tissues upwards.
 The position induced by wearing the rings is unnatural and creates abnormal tension.
-The fact that two dorsal vertebrae are visible on the X-rays proves that the thoracic cage has been lowered, which may limit breathing capacity.
+The fact that two dorsal vertebrae are visible on the X-ray is evidence of the lowering of the thoracic cage, which can limit breathing capacity.
 When the rings are removed, it is difficult to keep the head upright, as the strapping induces muscular fragility through inaction.
 It therefore needs to be supported while the neck remuscles".

 Text Brigitte Postel